jamesjg/FoodSAM/README.md

 ## Installation

-The code requires `python==3.7`, as well as `pytorch>=1.8` and.
+The code requires `python==3.7`, as well as `pytorch>=1.8`.
 Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch dependencies.
 Installing PyTorch and TorchVision with CUDA support is strongly recommended.

 Install FoodSAM:

 a.
-Clone the repository locally and install with
+Clone the repository locally:

 ```
 git clone https://github.com/jamesjg/FoodSAM.git